 The toll free assistance number is 1-888-562-5874.

 The San Diego County District Attorney operates the Victim/Witness Assistance Program.
-This program offers comprehensive services to crime victims.
-Victim Advocates are located throughout the County and offer assistance including:
+Victim Advocates are located throughout the County to assist victims with any of the following:

 - Crisis intervention

 - Emergency assistance (housing, food, medical care, etc…)

 - Filing claims for Victims of Crime Compensation

 - Information about the Criminal Justice System (case status, impact statements, restitution, etc…)

 Advocates are also available to intercede on behalf of victims with family and friends, as well as law enforcement officers and prosecutors.
 The program can be reached at (619) 531-4041.